Peoria Domestic Violence Lawyers

-According to a 2017 study conducted by the Centers for Disease Control and Prevention, an estimated 38.6 percent of Arizona residents have been subject to domestic abuse.
+According to a 2017 study conducted by the Centers for Disease Control and Prevention, an estimated 38.6 percent of Arizona residents reported experiencing domestic abuse.

 Domestic Violence Laws in Peoria

-Common prohibited domestic violence acts include stalking, kidnapping, sexual assault, aggravated assault, endangerment, threatening or intimidating a witness, criminal damage, and negligent manslaughter, homicide or murder.
+Common prohibited acts of domestic violence include stalking, kidnapping, sexual assault, aggravated assault, endangerment of witnesses and threats against them, criminal damage as well as negligent manslaughter or murder.

 Domestic Violence Penalties in Peoria